vzbrunstad/assessment-2/README.md

   - *10% penalty*: If you complete and submit the retake **by 8:30am, July 12th, 2021** (end of the middle week break).
 A retake for this assessment WILL NOT be accepted after this date.

 ## Rules / Process
-- This test is fully open notes and open Google, but is not to be completed with other students
+- This test is fully open notes and open Google, but is not to be completed with the help of other students/individuals.
 - Push your solution up to your personal Github.
 Do not submit a pull request.

 ## Requirements